argilla-io/distilabel/docs/sections/getting_started/installation.md

 # Installation

-!!!
-NOTE
-    Since `distilabel` v1.0.0 was recently released, we refactored most of the stuff, so the installation below only applies to `distilabel` v1.0.0 and above.

 You will need to have at least Python 3.9 or higher, up to Python 3.12, since support for the latter is still a work in progress.

 To install the latest release of the package from PyPI you can use the following command: